 Tuesday 6 Learned that the Europa is not "in" and thought to be aground.
 Aunt Fanny crossed to Prescott to make enquiries about her lost bag and we wandered about Ogdensburgh very uneasy about the Europa and very uncertain as to whether we should be rightly informed when she came in.
 About 5:00 Aunt F. returned to us.
 We were told that the Europa had put in to Cobourg from stress of weather but was expected tonight consequently we did not undress until about 12:00--but no boat was announced.
 My room was over the bar room and a most dreadful din was kept up there until nearly 2 in the morning.

 Wednesday 7 To our delight the Europa was perceived to be coming in just as we were crossing the river--in order to take the river boat at Ogdensburgh--Aunt Fanny went with us to Northrup's and there left us to take the cars for Bytown.
 We received a message from Capt.
 Harrison that he would call at Prescott at 2:00 and I had a delightful letter from dear Hugh.
-The ........way intolerably hot so we remained out as long as possible and were truly thankful to at last find ourselves in Captain Harrison's charge on board the Europa--Mr. and Mrs. Keefer had called on us and Mr. K. offered to see us off but did not however make his appearance--Emma seemed quite comfortable on board and slept well although at Kingston she fancied we were aground and at last succeeded in making me believe this also and to great amusement......when we found our mistake we rose and dressed ourselves.
+The room was intolerably hot so we remained out as long as possible and were truly thankful to at last find ourselves in Captain Harrison's charge on board the Europa--Mr. and Mrs. Keefer had called on us and Mr. K. offered to see us off but did not however make his appearance--Emma seemed quite comfortable on board and slept well although at Kingston she fancied we were aground and at last succeeded in making me believe this also and to great amusement......when we found our mistake we rose and dressed ourselves.

 Thursday 8 A most lovely day.
 Both Emma and I thoroughly enjoyed it and remained on deck the greater part of the day.
 At Toronto we went on shore for a little while and Emma had an excellent glimpse of Toronto fashion.
 It being the afternoon and fine weather, hundreds of carriages were driving about.
 We were late in leaving and my anxiety to reach home grew rather feverish.
 It was quite dark and little Katie had fallen asleep when at last we arrived and dear Hugh came on board looking very ill I thought.
 He had actually been waiting for us since 4:00--at home I found my dear Hugh and Fanny looking very well indeed, as was also Maria who had everything so comfortable prepared and who seems to have filled my place very well indeed.
 My joy and thankfulness at once again being at home and with my husband were great indeed.
 Kate and Amanda came to see us in the evening.